minhleeit/ZsecurityApp/readme.md

 # Installing and configuring amplify

-1. `npm i -g @aws-amplify/cli`
+1. `npm install -g @aws-amplify/cli`
-2. `npm i aws-amplify aws-amplify-react-native @react-native-community/netinfo @react-native-async-storage/async-storage`
+2. `npx amplify-app@latest`
 3. `amplify configure`, follow the instructions
-4. `amplify init`, follow the instructions
+5. `amplify init`, follow the instructions
   * Make sure you specify a different environment and not an existing one
-5. `amplify push`

-# Adding GraphQL

-1. `amplify add api`, I think is step is unnecessary because GraphQL has already been added to the application.
+6. `amplify add api`, I think is step is unnecessary because GraphQL has already been added to the application.
   * Make sure you select `GraphQL`
+7. `amplify update api` for existing APIs
+8. `npm run amplify-modelgen`
-2. `amplify codegen models`
+9. `amplify codegen models`
-3. `amplify push`
+10. `amplify push`

 # Running the application